 PROFILE Cross- Reference / Reason for omission Further explanation 4.8 Internally developed statements of mission or values, codes of conduct, and principles relevant to economic, environmental, and social performance and the status of their implementation.
-Explain the degree to which these: Are applied across the organisation in different regions and department/units; and Relate to internationally agreed standards.
-9, 11 4.9 Procedures of the highest governance body for overseeing the organisation's identification and management of economic, environmental, and social performance, including relevant risks and opportunities, and adherence or compliance with internationally agreed standards, codes of conduct, and principles.
+Explain the degree to which these: Are applied across the organisation in different regions and department/units; and 9, 11 Relate to internationally agreed standards.
+4.9 Procedures of the highest governance body for overseeing the organisation's identification and management of economic, environmental, and social performance, including relevant risks and opportunities, and adherence or compliance with internationally agreed standards, codes of conduct, and principles.
 10 4.10 Processes for evaluating the highest governance body's own performance, particularly with respect to economic, environmental, and social performance.
 10-11 Commitments to External Initiatives 4.11 Explanation of whether and how the precautionary approach or principle is addressed by the organisation.
 13 4.12 Externally developed economic, environmental, and social charters, principles, or other initiatives to which the organisation subscribes or endorses.
-13 4.13 Memberships in associations (such as industry associations) and/or national/international advocacy organisations in which the organisation: Has positions in governance bodies; 40 Participates in projects or committees; 13 • Provides substantive funding beyond routine membership dues; or Views membership as strategic.
+13 4.13 Memberships in associations (such as industry associations) and/or national/international advocacy organisations in which the organisation: Has positions in governance bodies; Participates in projects or committees; 13 Provides substantive funding beyond routine membership dues; or Views membership as strategic.
 Stakeholder Engagement 4.14 List of stakeholder groups engaged by the organisation.
-Examples of stakeholder groups are: • Communities; • Civil society; 14 • Customers; Shareholders and providers of capital; Shareholders and providers of capital; Suppliers; and Employees, other workers, and their trade unions Employees, other workers, and their trade unions.4.15 Basis for identification and selection of stakeholders with whom to engage.
+Examples of stakeholder groups are: • Communities; • Civil society; • Customers; 14 Shareholders and providers of capital; • Suppliers; and Employees, other workers, and their trade unions.
+4.15 Basis for identification and selection of stakeholders with whom to engage.
 14, 46 4.16 Approaches to stakeholder engagement, including frequency of engagement by type and by stakeholder group.
 14-16